How to Grow Stunning Snapdragons from Seed Indoors

 Step 2: Fill Containers with Moistened Seed Starter Mix

-I recommend using a good-quality seed starting potting soil when sowing your snapdragon seeds.
-Good soil makes all the difference.
+I always swear by a high-quality seed starting potting soil when sowing snapdragon seeds.
+Good soil really makes all the difference.

 Step 3: Label or Tag the Containers